phaserjs/phaser/README.md

 ### Significant Updates

+#### Game Objects and Components

+All of the core Game Objects have received an important internal restructuring.
+We have moved all of the common functions to a new set of Component classes.
+They cover functionality such as 'Crop', 'Physics Body', 'InCamera' and more.
+You can find the source code to each component in the `src/gameobjects/components` folder of the repo.

+All of the Game Object classes have been restructured to use the new component approach.
+This puts an end to the "God classes" structure we had before and removes literally hundreds of lines of duplicate code.
+It also allowed us to add features to Game Objects; for example Bitmap Text objects are now full-class citizens with regard to physics capabilities.

+Although this was a big internal shift from an API point of view not much changed - you still access the same methods and properties in the same way as before.
+Phaser is just a lot leaner under the hood now.

+It's worth mentioning that from a JavaScript perspective components are  mixins applied to the core game objects when Phaser is instantiated.
+They are not added at run-time or are dynamic (they never get removed from an object once added for example).
+Please understand that this is by design.

+You can create your own custom Phaser classes, with your own set of active components by copying any of the pre-existing Game Objects and modifying them.

-#### Game Objects, Components and Custom Builds
+#### Custom Builds

-All of the core Game Objects have received a small but important restructuring.
+As a result of the shift to components we went through the entire source base and optimised everything we could.
+Redundant paths were removed, debug flags removed and new stub classes and hooks were created.
+What this means is that it's now easier than ever to "disable" parts of Phaser and build your own custom version.

+We have always included a couple of extra custom builds with Phaser.
+For example a build without P2 Physics included.
+But now you can strip out lots of additional features you may not require, saving hundreds of KB from your build file in the process.
+Don't use any Sound in your game?
+Then you can now exclude the entire sound system.
+Don't need Keyboard support?
+That can be stripped out too.

+As a result of this work the minimum build size of Phaser is now just 83KB (minified and gzipped).

+Please see the README instructions on how to create custom builds.

 ### Arcade Physics

 We've updated the core of Arcade Physics in a number of significant ways.

 First we've dropped lots of internal private vars and moved to using non-cached local vars.
-Array lengths are no longer cached and we've implemented physicsType properties on Game Objects to speed-up the core World collideHandler.
+Array lengths are no longer cached and we've implemented `physicsType` properties on Game Objects to speed-up the core World collideHandler.
 All of these small changes have lead to a nice improvement in speed as a result, and also allows us to now offer things like physics enabled BitmapText objects.

 More importantly we're now using a spacial pre-sort for all Sprite vs. Group and Group vs. Group collisions.
 You can define the direction the sort will prioritize via the new `sortDirection` property.
 By default it is set to `Phaser.Physics.Arcade.LEFT_RIGHT`.
 For example if you are making a horizontally scrolling game, where the player starts on the left of the world and moves to the right, then this sort order will allow the physics system to quickly eliminate any objects to the right of the player bounds.
 This cuts down on the sheer volume of actual collision checks needing to be made.
 In a densely populated level it can improve the fps rate *dramatically*.